-Texas Grand Jury Process
+Texas GRAND JURY Process

 A criminal case is prosecuted in the name of the State of Texas against the accused (defendant), and is conducted by the appropriate prosecuting attorney (prosecutor) acting under the authority of the state.
 Prosecution of a class A or B misdemeanor in a county court, county court at law or county criminal court is initiated by filing an information.
 An information is a written statement presented in behalf of the state by the prosecutor, charging the defendant with the commission of an offense.
 An information must be based on a proper complaint and the complaint must be filed with the information.